What can you snack on when on a low-carb diet?

 Most shops sell small pepperoni sticks.
 They are packed full of nasty chemicals but contain hardly any carbs.
 Ok choice as a last resort.

 0-0.5g net carbs per stick

 Low-carb snacks from specialist shops

-If you plan in advance, you can find some less common low-carb snack options online and in specialist shops.
-Make a stash at home so that you always have something suitably low-carb to munch on.
+Plan in advance to find some less common low-carb snack options online and in specialist shops.
+Hoard them at home for when you need a low-carb snack.

 12. Pork scratchings